 The remainder of this paper is organized as follows.
-Section 2 is the conceptual framework, where I outline a number of models of wage setting that demonstrate why remaining workers should be affected by outsourcing.
+Section 2 is the conceptual framework, which outlines several models of wage setting which demonstrate why remaining workers should be affected by outsourcing.
 Section 3 describes the setting and administrative data used to identify the OL outsourcing events.
 Section 4 presents descriptive results which suggest outsourcing has increased over time.
-Section 5 outlines the empirical strategy, the matched sampling algorithm used to select the relevant comparison group, descriptive information on matched workers, and identification assumptions.
+Section 5 outlines the empirical strategy, the matched sampling algorithm used to select the relevant comparison group, descriptive information on matched workers, estimating equations, and identification assumptions.
 Section 6 presents the results on the effect of outsourcing on remaining workers.
-Section 7 discusses how these results fit with the models of wage setting in Section 2 as well as alternative mechanisms.
+Section 7 discusses how these results fit with the models of wage setting in Section 2 and alternative mechanisms.
 Section 8 outlines the results on the effect of outsourcing on inequality, both within-firm and in-aggregate.
 Finally, in Section 9 I conclude.